 While the MBE can be punishing, you can use this to your advantage.

-Second, unlike other portions of the bar exam (particularly essays), you can't "game" the MBE or disguise a bad answer with good writing.
+Unlike other portions of the bar exam (particularly essays), you can't "game" the MBE or disguise a bad answer with good writing.
 You either know an MBE answer or you don't.

-Third, the MBE is often a huge portion of your score, accounting for as much as 50% of your total bar exam score in many states.
+Finally, the MBE is often a huge portion of your score, accounting for as much as 50% of your total bar exam score in many states.

 Why?
 Because MBE subjects are often tested on the essay portion of the bar exam.
 In fact, usually 1/4 to 1/2 (or more) of the essays on the bar exam are MBE subjects, or at least incorporate knowledge of MBE subjects.

 Mastering the MBEs now will reward you across the entire bar exam.